Thank you for this wonderful example of Yoga in action!

 And love and blessings to Shree Muktananda Ashram, the devotees, and the flora and fauna that live there.

-a Siddha Yogi from Lismore Heights, Australia
+Lismore Heights, Australia

 I just saw the photos, and I can perceive, feel, and hear the peace and the joy of people, of loving people, offering seva at Shree Muktananda Ashram.

-a Siddha Yogi from Estado de Mexico, Mexico
+Estado de Mexico, Mexico

 Thank you for the updates on the cleanup of Shree Muktananda Ashram after Storm Sandy.
 It is really good to hear and see how the sevites and grounds are doing after the storm.
 It was good to see the smiling faces of everyone responding to the aftereffects.